MovieLabs/OMC/Docs/Overview/Schema Structure.md

 ### Entities
 RDF is a class based system.
 JSON does not use a class based model or the idea of class inheritance.

 For the JSON schema we use a compositional model, where a set of individual schemas are used to create entities that align with the RDF classes.
 These schemas can then be composed (via referencing) to create new entities.
-Each entity can be nested or included in sets.
+Each entity can be nested inside other entities or included in sets of entities.

-Each entity requires the property ``entityType``, knowing the entityType allows for applications to reference the correct schema when validating or using a parsing function to consume the data.
+Each entity requires the property ``entityType``.
+Knowing the entityType allows applications to reference the correct schema when validating or parsing the data.

 > **Entity**: A top level concept in the ontology that includes a set of properties with associated values.

-> **Property**: A ``<key> <value>`` pair where the value can be an entity, complex type (object or array of objects) or primative value (string, number, Boolean or null)
+> **Property**: A ``<key> <value>`` pair where the value can be an entity, complex type (object or array of objects), or primitive value (string, number, Boolean or null)

 The schema follows some general conventions:
-- Each entity is defined as its own JSON schema.
+- Each entity is defined in its own JSON schema.
-- The first letter of defined entity is capitalized.
+- The first letter of a defined entity is capitalized.
 - Entities are required to declare their ``entityType`` and have a unique ``identifier``.

 Below we show a section of the schema for Narrative Location, which illustrates how the ``identifier`` sub-Schema is included by reference.
-The Location is itself an entity and therefore capitalized; it includes an identifier for the Location ***(see Identifiers and references)*** as well as the properies ``name`` and ``description``.
+The Location is itself an entity and therefore capitalized; it includes an identifier for the Location ***(see Identifiers and references)*** as well as the ``name`` and ``description`` properties.

 **JSON Schema**
 ```JSON